Gray Divorce: 4 Ways to Future-Proof Alimony and Protect Your Finances

 Paying spouses now have the “right to retire”

 Spousal support orders put in place after 2014 also contain a “rebuttable presumption” for paying spouses that “that his or her alimony obligation will end upon attainting full retirement age.”
 What this means is that when the paying spouse reaches full retirement age (67 years old), it is now the burden of the spouse who receives support to prove that alimony should continue in some form.
 When considering these requests, the courts look at factors such as all sources of income for both parties, the ability of the recipient spouse to have saved adequately for retirement, and other relevant factors.

 What do these alimony rules mean for you and your golden years?
 It is important to sit down with your family law attorney and start mapping out your goals.
 Where do you want to be financially in 10, 20 and 30+ years down the road?
 Whatever the goal, alimony negotiation in divorce is a powerful tool for helping you get there.

 If you have more questions about alimony or divorce, we are here to help.
-Safeguard your future by calling us today at 888-888-0919 schedule your free and confidential consultation with one of our highly skilled family law attorneys.
+Safeguard your future by calling us today at 888-888-0919 schedule your confidential consultation with one of our highly skilled family law attorneys.

 FAQs on Alimony & Spousal Support in New Jersey

 Three Tips for Negotiating Alimony